 The query letter is your most important sales tool.
-It explains your idea in enough detail to arouse the curiosity of an editor.
+It's not an optional tool -- it's your sales pitch.
+It explains your story idea in enough detail to arouse the curiosity of an editor.
 It also points out how and where the story might fit into the magazine or publication.

 Most query letters include four main parts: